paartheee/do_pdf_ocr/marker/README.md

-# Text and Table Extractor From PDF Using Marker
+# Text and Table Extractor From PDF Using Marker OCR
 This project is a Streamlit app that allows users to upload a PDF file and extracts its content, including text, images, and metadata, using the Marker OCR and document processing library.
 The app then displays the extracted data in an interactive manner.

 ## Features